itssahu/HydroaGraphDiff/README.md

 values indicate above-average rainfall and negative values indicate below-average rainfall at each location.

 Together, these results illustrate the core DDPM mechanism within the HydroGraphDiff framework.

-In the forward process, the structured EVT-conditioned hazard field $x_0$ is progressively corrupted by Gaussian noise according to a known schedule, producing intermediate noisy states $x_t \sim \mathcal{N}(\sqrt{\bar{\alpha}_t}x_0, (1-\bar{\alpha}_t)I)$.
+In the forward process, the structured EVT-conditioned hazard field $x_0$ is progressively corrupted by Gaussian noise according to a known schedule, producing intermediate noisy states:

+$$
+x_t \sim \mathcal{N}(\sqrt{\bar{\alpha}_t} \, x_0,\; (1 - \bar{\alpha}_t) I)
+$$

 As $t$ increases, spatial structure is gradually destroyed, and the field approaches an isotropic Gaussian distribution.

-The Conditional Graph DDPM is trained to learn the noise function $\epsilon_\theta(x_t, t, c, G)$, which implicitly models the conditional distribution of noise given the corrupted field, diffusion timestep, geospatial conditioning variables ($c$), and spatial graph structure ($G$).
-The model leverages a UNet-style encoder–decoder to fuse multi-channel inputs ($x_t, c, pos$) while incorporating temporal embeddings and graph-aware spatial constraints via the Laplacian operator.
+---

+The Conditional Graph DDPM is trained to learn the noise function:

+$$
+\epsilon_\theta(x_t, t, c, G)
+$$

+which implicitly models the conditional distribution of noise given:
+- the corrupted field $x_t$
+- diffusion timestep $t$
+- geospatial conditioning variables $c$
+- spatial graph structure $G$

+---

+The model leverages a UNet-style encoder–decoder to fuse multi-channel inputs:

+$$
+(x_t, c, \text{pos})
+$$

+while incorporating:
+- temporal embeddings
+- graph-aware spatial constraints via the Laplacian operator

+---

 During reverse diffusion, the model iteratively removes the estimated noise component from $x_t$, reconstructing spatial structure step-by-step.

+Stochasticity is preserved through injected noise:

+$$
+z \sim \mathcal{N}(0, I)
+$$

-Importantly, stochasticity is preserved through injected noise $z \sim \mathcal{N}(0,I)$ at each timestep, ensuring that the reverse process samples from the learned data distribution rather than producing a single deterministic output.
+at each timestep, ensuring sampling from the learned data distribution rather than producing a deterministic output.

+---

+As a result, the framework generates multiple stochastic hazard realizations:

+$$
+x_0^{(s)}
+$$

-As a result, the framework generates multiple stochastic hazard realizations $x_0^{(s)}$, each representing a physically consistent extreme rainfall scenario conditioned on terrain, urban characteristics, and climate-driven extremes.
-This enables probabilistic hazard modeling, capturing both spatial dependencies and uncertainty in extreme event generation.
+each representing a physically consistent extreme rainfall scenario conditioned on:
+- terrain
+- urban characteristics
+- climate-driven extremes

+---

+This enables **probabilistic hazard modeling**, capturing both:
+- spatial dependencies
+- uncertainty in extreme event generation